This post may contain affiliate links. Please read my full disclosure

 Why Is There A Need For Pinterest Managers ?

 Speaking for myself, there’s not enough hours in the day to manage my Pinterest account.
 I’m a blogger who would rather write than create Pins.
-I can write a post in 4 hours but spend at least 2 hours creating a nice looking Pin worthy of getting traffic to that post.
+I can write a post in 4 hours but spend at least 2 hours trying to create a nice looking Pin worthy of getting traffic to that post.

 I know I’m not alone.